-Objective: Students will analyze the components of healthy and unhealthy relationships and identify ways to maintain consent in healthy relationships.
+Students will analyze the components of healthy and unhealthy relationships and identify ways to maintain consent in healthy relationships.
 Students will be instructed on consent and how to identify situations that should be reported to a trusted adult.

-- -Partner to Partner Activity (attached)

-- -Healthy Relationship and Consent Power Point: www.centerstone.org/teen/toolkits

-- -Pizza and Consent Activity (attached)
+- Healthy Relationship and Consent PowerPoint: www.centerstone.org/teen/toolkits - Pizza and Consent activity (attached)

 Say: What do you think when you hear the word "consent"?
 (Allow participants to respond).
 The point of this lesson is to help us understand how to gain consent and to make sure we are giving consent in a healthy way.
-The first thing we are going to do is an activity to help us better understand why consent is important.